stephanie-K/practitioner-stories/_docs/Community/future.md

  </ul>
  </details>
   <details>
- <summary>Missing debates in the design community - emotional impact of bringing SD into a project when the team / org is not ready</summary>
+ <summary><span>Missing debates in the design community - emotional impact of bringing SD into a project when the team / org is not ready</span></summary>
  <ul>
     <li>Service designers were being hired or commissioned, but the readiness of the team they were landing in was not there yet.
 I wonder how that  might have impacted people emotionally over the past few years</li>
     <li>Not all service design is human-centred, and sometimes that's ok.
 So I don't see that conversation happening as much as people saying they are participatory and they include people</li>